vacp2p/rfc/waku.md

 ### Gossip based routing

 In Whisper, messages are gossiped between peers.
 They float around the network until their TTL has expired.
 A node SHOULD relay messages to all connected nodes if an envelope matches its bloom filter or topic interest.
-A node MUST NOT sent expired envelopes, unless it is action as a mailserver.
+A node MUST NOT send expired envelopes, unless it is action as a mailserver.

 ## Wire Specification